tangosox/bin-launcher/README.md

 kitty (or any terminal you configure it to use)

-Executable scripts in ~/bin/launch/
+Executable scripts or symlinks to executable scripts in ~/bin/launch/
-(Make them executable with chmod +x)